-Over the past decade, increasing academic efforts have contributed to the development of scientific maturity in the field of SE2.
-In this debate, SE scholars have developed rigor and quality in their systematic reviews (Short et al., 2009; Gupta et al., 2020; Ranville et al., 2021), focusing on the concepts, levels of analysis, and definitions of social enterprises (Bacq and Jansen, 2011; Saebi et al., 2019), including hybrid organizations (Doherty et al., 2014), as well as conceptual divides that exist within such streams (Morris et al., 2020).
-Moreover, as providing contributions to both society and financial sustainability are two of the coexisting SE goals, literature reviews have been focused on the tensions that are derived from social-financial trade-offs (Smith et al., 2013) as well as the tools and methods applied for social impact measurement (Rawhouser et al., 2019).
-Finally, the importance of the entrepreneurial ecosystems surrounding social enterprises have been recognized through a mapping of the nexus with social networks (Dufays and Huybrechts, 2014) and business relationships (Alinaghian and Razmdoost, 2021).
+Over the past decade, increasing academic efforts have contributed to the development of scientific maturity in the field of SE.
+In this debate, SE scholars have developed rigor and quality in their systematic reviews (Short, Moss, & Lumpkin, 2009; Gupta, Chauhan, Paul, & Jaiswal, 2020; Ranville and Barros, 2021), focusing on the concepts, levels of analysis, and definitions of social enterprises (Bacq & Janssen, 2011; Saebi et al., 2020), including hybrid organizations (Doherty, Haugh, & Lyon, 2014), as well as conceptual divides that exist within such streams (Morris et al., 2021).
+Moreover, as providing contributions to both society and financial sustainability are two of the coexisting SE goals, literature reviews have been focused on the tensions that are derived from social-financial trade-offs (Smith, Gonin, & Besharov, 2013) as well as the tools and methods applied for social impact measurement (Rawhouser, Cummings, & Newbert, 2019).
+Finally, the importance of the entrepreneurial ecosystems surrounding social enterprises have been recognized through a mapping of the nexus with social networks (Dufays & Huybrechts, 2014) and business relationships (Alinaghian & Razmdoost, 2021).